 In 2009 the girls were having more homework that had to be done online-and the Blind Pig was growing-so we bit the bullet and went with Wild Blue Satellite internet service.
-We've been mostly satisfied-it isn't as fast as most services but its a whole heck of a lot faster than dial-up.
+We’ve were mostly satisfied-it isn’t as fast as most services but its a whole heck of a lot faster than dial-up.

-We recently heard Wild Blue had develped a new system-with faster speeds all for the same price.
+We recently heard Wild Blue had developed a new system-with faster speeds all for the same price.
 The program is under a new company called Exede.
-I'm still not clear if its owned by Wild Blue, if Wild Blue is owned by it, or if they are one and the same.
+I’m still not clear if its owned by Wild Blue, if Wild Blue is owned by it, or if they are one and the same.

 Anyway-I called our local company who installed our service 3 years ago to sign up.
 They called me back twice asking me to verify our information-then I didn’t hear a word from them for over a week.

 When I called asking about the status of our installation the gentleman informed me our account information had been rejected by Exede.
 I said “Hmmph!
 I wonder why?
 I mean you don’t know me from Adam but my credit is good.”
 He said “What?”
 After I explained it a few more times I finally realized he didn’t have a clue what I meant about Adam, so I left that part out and he understood me clearly, advising me to call Wild Blue directly.